TulipSolutions/tulip-bazel-tools/rules_intellij_formatter/README.md

 ## Optional arguments

+### Path

+The `path` argument selects a directory relative to the workspace root as base for running the formatter on.
+If not provided, this is the root of the workspace.

 ### Exclude files

 The `exclude_patterns` argument allows for a list of glob patterns to exclude matching files for the rule.